sfu-cmpt340/XRAY_CLASSIFIER/src/README.txt

-to install all the dependencies run this command in your terminal: pip install numpy flask tensorflow torch torchvision Pillow
+to install all the dependencies run this command in your terminal: pip install numpy flask tensorflow torch torchvision Pillow tqdm